ampproject/amphtml/contributing/TESTING.md

 ```

 If you are only testing a single file, you can use `gulp firebase --file=path/to/my/file.amp.html` to avoid copying over all of `test/manual` and `examples`.
 It will copy over the specified file to `firebase/index.html`, which simplifies debugging.

+After deploying, you can access your project publically at its hosting URL `https://your-project-name.firebaseapp.com`.

+Additionally, you can create multiple projects and switch between them in the CLI using `firebase use your-project-name`.

 ## End-to-End Tests